 Innovation and Expansion With CORE

 In addition to providing essential medical care to the community, rural hospitals are also the economic engines of small towns like Bristow, Cushing and Jenks.
-The leadership and staff of the Bristow Medical Center are committed helping our rural hospital survive and thrive.
+The leadership and staff of the Bristow Endeavor Healthcare are committed helping our rural hospital survive and thrive.

 Rather than merge with a larger hospital system, or be faced with closure, Bristow has embarked on a different approach to overcoming the many challenges of a rural hospital, such as low reimbursement, aging facilities and regulatory changes.

-Choosing an expansion strategy, Bristow Medical Center has recently opened our new Center for Orthopaedic Reconstruction and Excellence (CORE).
+Choosing an expansion strategy, Bristow Endeavor Healthcare has recently opened our new Center for Orthopaedic Reconstruction and Excellence (CORE).

 Our 51,000-square-foot facility has: